DaveSauce/meteor-sauceCMS/README.md

 ```
 {{> sauceCMS elementName="uniqueElementName"}}
 ```

+Text will appear inside that tag that can be edited by users with `superAdmin` status.
+There is no admin or CMS panel to fuss with - just click and start typing.
+The text will maintain the surrounding style, so editors cannot alter the original design.

 `uniqueElementName` must be unique for each sauceCMS tag you install.
 Alternatively, you could repeat the same `elementName` across multiple elements if you want all of them to be updated when one is edited.

 ## Description